 We will not transfer your personal information to an overseas recipient unless we have your consent.

 9. References & Resources

 - Facilitatrix Grievance Policy & Procedure

 - Facilitatrix Terms and Conditions of Business

-External – this policy has been written taking into account information provided by:
+External - this policy has been written taking into account information provided by:

 - Avant – Guide to Privacy Reforms

 - Privacy Amendment (Enhancing Privacy Protection) Act 2012 (Cth)